siyabendoezdemir/DoodleUI/README.md

 ## Contributing

 Currently I am not open to contributions for DoodleUI.
-Feel free to create requests though for new components and features or to report bugs and issues.
+Feel free to create requests for new components and features or to report bugs and issues.